 This is absolutely NOT the time to break the rules.

 The reason why most bathrooms and kitchens are a HOT MESS, is because the homeowner or designer most certainly did BREAK THE RULES.

 No one needs to read a blog post for that kind of useless advice.

-If you don’t believe me, just go on-line and start shopping for a new house and tell me how many bathrooms and kitchens you absolutely love?
+If you don’t believe me, just go online and start shopping for a new house.
+Tell me how many bathrooms and kitchens you absolutely love?
 Feel free to post a link in the comments, I would love to see that rare unicorn.

 The rule for hard finishes in any room is you get one pattern and THAT’S IT.
 After that, all other surfaces must be as close to SOLID as you can possibly find (I know sometimes it’s not easy to do this).

 If you follow this rule, you will be happy with your kitchen or bathroom and not just want to MOVE OUT immediately, by the time all is said and done.
 Trust me.